ultralytics/ultralytics/docs/en/integrations/tfjs.md

 - **In-Browser ML Applications:** You can build web applications that run machine learning models directly in the browser.
 The need for server-side computation is eliminated and the server load is reduced.

 - **Node.js Applications::** TensorFlow.js also supports deployment in Node.js environments, enabling the development of server-side machine learning applications.
-It is particularly useful for applications that require the processing power of a server or access to server-side data​
+It is particularly useful for applications that require the processing power of a server or access to server-side data.

 - **Chrome Extensions:** An interesting deployment scenario is the creation of Chrome extensions with TensorFlow.js.
 For instance, you can develop an extension that allows users to right-click on an image within any webpage to classify it using a pre-trained ML model.
-TensorFlow.js can be integrated into everyday web browsing experiences to provide immediate insights or augmentations based on machine learning​.
+TensorFlow.js can be integrated into everyday web browsing experiences to provide immediate insights or augmentations based on machine learning.

 ## Exporting YOLOv8 Models to TensorFlow.js